+Planned

-Planned Adaptations & Results The consortium will publish the technical document with the rules for an accredited certification scheme for EQAVET in the project website as an open resource for download by users.
-The consortium published a technical document with the rules for an accredited certification scheme for ISO21001-EQAVET integrated management systems in the project website, as an open resource for download by users Each partner will also contact their national accreditation body and offer them the technical document with the rules for an accredited certification scheme for EQAVET, suggesting its adoption as the internal procedure that will rule their national accredited certification scheme to be eventually launched for EQAVET.
+Adaptations & Results

+The consortium will publish the technical document with the rules for an accredited certification scheme for EQAVET in the project website as an open resource for download by users.

+The consortium published a technical document with the rules for an accredited certification scheme for ISO21001-EQAVET integrated management systems in the project website, as an open resource for download by users

+Each partner will also contact their national accreditation body and offer them the technical document with the rules for an accredited certification scheme for EQAVET, suggesting its adoption as the internal procedure that will rule their national accredited certification scheme to be eventually launched for EQAVET.

 This was no longer needed, as the approach was changed from down-top to top-down, as explained in section 1.3.1.
 In other words, instead of contacting the national accreditation bodies (NAB) in each partner country, by going through ISO directly, ISO did the dissemination among the NAB of the 142 countries members of ISO CASCO.

-Due to their possible interest in this document, the consortium will also contact a few relevant European and International IAF and EA are Liaison Organizations to ISO and its members are members of ISO CASCO.
-International Accreditation Forum (IAF) - as they determine AB assessors' and CB auditors' competences internationally; European Accreditation (EA) - same as IAF, but with a European scope; International Organization for Standardization (ISO) - as they publish as international standards, proactively or by request of IAF, requirements for conformity assessment; EQAVET Network - as they centralize information about all initiatives regarding EQAVET; The EQAVET Network is managed by EC-DG conformity assessment channels.
-Activity Target: 1 Publication Target met.
-Activity Monitoring Indicators: Availability of the Technical Document at the project Website; Document is available at the project website and the
+Due to their possible interest in this document, the consortium will also contact a few relevant European and International stakeholders, such as:

+IAF and EA are Liaison Organizations to ISO and its members are members of ISO CASCO.

+- International Accreditation Forum (IAF) as they determine AB assessors' and CB auditors' competences internationally; - European Accreditation (EA) same as IAF, but with a European scope; - International Organization for Standardization (ISO) - as they publish as international standards, proactively or by request of IAF, requirements for conformity assessment; - EQAVET Network as they centralize information about all initiatives regarding EQAVET;

+The EQAVET Network is managed by EC-DG

+and offer them the technical document with the rules for an accredited certification scheme for EQAVET published, suggesting they adopt it and re-publish it in their formal conformity assessment channels.

+Activity Target: 1 Publication

+Target met.

+Activity Monitoring Indicators:

-• Number of organizations to which the consortium sent the Technical Document for re-publication and adoption
+- Availability of the Technical Document at the project Website; - Number of organizations to which the consortium sent the Technical Document for re-publication and adoption